 We do not have any further supply chain disruption in relation to COVID-19 and all Accu-Chek blood glucose monitoring products are available as usual.
 Our manufacturing sites across the globe are operating as normal and the delivery of products to/from affected countries remains stable.
 Our warehouse stock is sufficiently covered to avoid customer backorders on both a global and local level.
 We continue to work closely with our wholesale partners in the UK and Ireland and are responding to the changing demand levels to ensure that stock continues to be available for distribution to pharmacies.
 Should the situation change we will, of course, inform you immediately.

 In accordance with government advice, all our staff who are able to do so continue to work from home.
 As we have strong business continuity plans we do not anticipate any disruption in our service level for people with diabetes or the health system during this time.

 Our customer careline continues to operate, whilst our partners in the NHS and HSE can expect the same level of support from their local contact by phone and email.

 Additional support for patients during coronavirus pandemic

-To further support patients and to mitigate pressures on hospitals and clinicians, we previously announced that all warranties for Accu-Chek Combo and Accu-Chek Insight insulin pumps that were due to expire before the end of June will be extended, initially for three months.
+To further support patients and to mitigate pressures on hospitals and clinicians, we previously advised that all warranties for Accu-Chek Combo and Accu-Chek Insight insulin pumps that were due to expire before the end of October 2020 will be extended to the end of January 2021.